 Top management must be absolutely, unequivocally committed to the idea that implementing a quality management system will improve the business.
 If management isn’t sold on the premise, the rank-and-file isn’t going to buy it.
-ISO 9001 puts it this way:
+The ISO 9001 2015 standard puts it this way:

 Top management shall provide evidence of its commitment to:

 - Developing and implementing the quality management system; and

 - Continually improving the effectiveness of the QMS.

 What do you suppose the developers of ISO 9001 meant by “providing evidence of commitment”?
 A quick email to a select group of individuals, saying “good old Wutsizzname” has been assigned the task?
 Or, does it go much further than that?